aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/convert-page-range-to-pdf/_index.md

 ## Step 2: Initialize PDF Save Options

-Create a `PdfSaveOptions` instance and define the page range you wish to export.
-The `setPageIndex` method uses a zero‑based index, so `2` refers to the third page in the document.
+`PdfSaveOptions` defines how the conversion to PDF should behave.
+By setting `pageIndex` (zero‑based) and `pageCount`, you tell the engine exactly which pages to render, avoiding the overhead of processing the whole notebook.

 ```java
 PdfSaveOptions opts = new PdfSaveOptions();